 The Education Schemes provide financial assistance, special assistance, student support services and arrange for guidance and counselling for eligible children to help them achieve their full potential in full-time education or career training.

 On 23 February 2021, the Prime Minister announced a permanent $50 increase to the base rates of working age payments such as JobSeeker, Youth Allowance and Education Schemes.
-This change will take effect from 1 April 2021, pending the passage of legislation.
+This change took effect on1 April 2021.

 Affected Education Allowance rates under the Education Schemes are: